Mastering SMT Assembly: Advantages and Future Trends

 The following are some expert insights to help you maximize your next SMT board assembly:

-Double-sided design: Evaluate whether circuit board is double sided assembly can reduce space and cost.
+• Double-sided design: Evaluate whether a double-sided circuit board assembly can reduce space and cost.

 When designing for advanced SMT assembly, every micron counts.
 Compact layouts, smart placement, and process-aware design can reduce costs, improve quality, and shorten production cycles.